 2 From nominal sales, real sales are calculated using the average CPI-U for the Midwest region as reported by the U.S. Bureau of Labor Statistics.

-Source: Kansas Statistical Abstract; Kansas Department of Revenue, Sales Tax Collections by County, 2011 and 2012.
+Source: Kansas Department of Revenue, Sales Tax Collections by County, 2015 and 2016

 Country Trade Pull Factors in Ford County, Kansas

 Ford County has a higher sales to income ratio than the national average, due in part to tourism and sales pulled from neighboring counties.
 There is an opportunity to capture more of the retail sales in the area.

 |Total Personal |